Lawani-EJ/Lawani-EJ/README.md

 </br>
 Chekout my [DEV](https://dev.to/lawaniej) posts

-## ✨🌟 Fun Facts
+## 💙 Here are some Fun Facts about me 😁 and my Hobbies.
 - **Bleach** 🔥 is my favorite anime.
 - I read a lot of manga and comic books 📚.
-- I love listening to music 🎧🎶 and play video games 🎮🕹.
+- I love listening to music 🎧🎶 and playing video games 🎮🕹.
+- I love Coding
+- I enjoy writing tech-blogs
+- I love creating cool projects.

 ## 📫☎📧 Contact
 For a quick response, DM me on [Gmail](https://mail.google.com/mail/u/0/#inbox?compose=new).